-Once DCD has been diagnosed, a treatment plan tailored to your child's particular difficulties can be drawn up, which may involve input from a variety of specialists (see below).
+Once DCD has been diagnosed, a treatment plan tailored to your child's particular difficulties can be drawn up, which may involve input from a variety of specialists.

-This, combined with extra help at school, can help your child manage many of their physical difficulties, improve their general confidence and self-esteem, and allow them to live as independently as possible as they get older.
+This, combined with extra help at school, can help your child manage many of their physical difficulties, improve their general confidence and self-esteem, and enable them to become a well-adjusted adult.

 A number of healthcare professionals may be involved in your child's care.

-For example, your child may need help from a paediatric occupational therapist, who can assess their abilities in daily activities, such as handling cutlery, dressing, using the toilet, playing and school skills involving fine movement activities (such as writing), as well as other aspects of how the child functions in the school and the home.
+For example, your child may need help from a paediatric occupational therapist, who can assess their abilities in daily activities, such as:

-The therapist can then work with the child, the parents and teachers to help find ways to manage any problems.
+The therapist can then work with the child and their parents and teachers to help find ways to manage any problems.

 Your child may also recieve help from a paediatric physiotherapist.
-This is a healthcare professional primarily concerned with the child’s motor (movement) skills, who can help assess the child's abilities before devising an individualised therapy plan which may include – among others – activities to help improve walking, running, balance and co-ordination.
+They can help assess the child's abilities and create an individualised therapy plan, which may include activities to help improve walking, running, balance and co-ordination, among others.